-The Puna Province covers the provinces of Jujuy, Salta, Tucumán, Catamarca, La Rioja, San Juan and Mendoza.
+The Puna Province is part Patagonian-Andean Domain of Argentina.
+It covers the provinces of Jujuy, Salta, Tucumán, Catamarca, La Rioja, San Juan, and Mendoza.

 It occupies the high mountains and plateaus of the Argentine west reaching 4500 m (14764 feet) above sea level.
 The minimum height varies between the 2000 m (6562 feet) to the south and the 3400 m (11154 feet) to the north.
 Its upper boundary is with the High-Andean Province, whereas the lower one is variable, either with the Yunga or the Woodland province.